Athlete mid toes-to-bar movement on a steel pull-up rig in a CrossFit box with motion blur and dramatic backlighting

 • Min 2, 4, 6, 8 — 30-second hollow body hold

 Short rest between movements is the leftover time in each minute.
 The faster you finish, the more rest you earn.
+Beginner cap: if you’ve done fewer than 5 sessions of GHD work total, cap reps at 6 to 8 per round and add a week before progressing.

-How often to train abs in a CrossFit program
+How Often to Train Abs in a CrossFit Program

 Two or three dedicated ab sessions per week, 8 to 15 minutes each, are plenty when you’re already running standard CrossFit programming.
 Indirect core work from squats, deadlifts, cleans, presses, and Olympic lifts is significant — overdoing direct ab volume cuts into recovery without adding much.